All right, news roundup information overload hour.

 We're all worked up.

-It's it's just been a terrible nine months.
+It's just been a terrible nine months.

-But you know what he also said this extreme weather all over the planet has scientists saying we're reaching the point of no return, so we gotta act quickly.
+He also said this extreme weather all over the planet has scientists saying we're reaching the point of no return, so we've got to act quickly.

-And you might remember, I'm old enough to remember in the 70s, Time magazine, Newsweek magazine, the coming ice age.
+In the 70s, Time magazine, Newsweek magazine, the coming ice age.

-First it was the ice age, then we were gonna melt.
+First it was the ice age.

-And now if the temperatures fluctuate in any way, it's called you know, it's called climate change.
+And now if the temperatures fluctuate in any way, it's called, you know, it's called climate change.

 So if it rains, climate change.